Frequently Asked Questions About the United States National CAD Standard® (NCS)

 There are also a number of symbols in the UDS Symbols Module which identify certain line types and line widths for some of the mechanical symbols.
 The NCS does not require that a certain line width be used for every object, every time, because scale and type of view do have an impact on line width.
 For example, if a detail indicates a duct in a section view, a wider line such as 0.50 mm could be appropriate for the profile of the duct.
 Instead, the NCS dictates that only one of eight line widths can be used for all lines: 0.18 mm, 0.25mm, 0.35 mm, 0.50 mm, 0.70 mm, 1.00 mm, 1.40 mm, and 2.00 mm.

-2. We are having a disagreement between offices about the standard text width promulgated by the NCS.
+The NCS also provides for use of half-tone lines, as identified in the table included in the Tri-Service Plotting Guidelines component of the standard. - We are having a disagreement between offices about the standard text width promulgated by the NCS.
 Could you expand on the intent of the table in UDS Module-04?

 The table of common line types in the Drafting Conventions Module (UDS-04) identifies four line widths that can be used for text: